Granholm Recognizes October as Breast Cancer Awareness MonthContact: James McCurtis Jr. (517) 241-2112Agency: Community Health

 Breast cancer is the most commonly diagnosed cancer in Michigan women.
 In 2009, the American Cancer Society estimates that 6,480 Michigan women will be diagnosed with breast cancer and 1,350 women will die of the disease.

-"Simply put, screening can reduce breast cancer deaths," said Dr. Greg Holzman, chief medical executive for the Michigan Department of Community Health (MDCH).
+"Early screening is estimated to reduce breast cancer deaths by 20 to 25 percent," said Dr. Greg Holzman, chief medical executive for the Michigan Department of Community Health (MDCH).
 "This means you have the power to do something.
 Small steps like talking to your health care provider about recommended screenings for breast cancer can reduce your risks."

-Although every woman is at risk of developing breast cancer, some factors increase a woman's likelihood of developing this disease.
+Although every woman is at risk of developing breast cancer, some factors increase a women's likelihood of developing this disease.
 These risk factors include:

 - Increasing age